yafael/OCR/README.md

 This program recognizes handwritten Latin characters and digits using criteria obtained from training data.

+## Directory Descriptions
+LicensePlate-2.X
+    The original code from the GitHub dude modded to fit the OpenCV 2.X library.
+LicensePlate-2.X-Mod
+    LicensePlate-2.X code modded to print text in all regions, not just the license plate.
+LicensePlate-3.X
+    The original code from the GitHub dude.
+NaturalImage
+    Ignore this.
+I need to discard it.
+RefactoredProgram
+    What I am working on!
+Kind of works...Run OCR.

 ## How to Run

 ### Setup